“Turn off #fakeweather and turn on #ATsWeather“ – Meteorologist Aaron Tuttle, ATsWeatherToGo, the Oklahoma original

 1. It’s FREE!

-2. Shows weather data (including lighting) that other apps charge for.
+2. Shows premium weather data (including lightning) that other apps charge for.

-4. Allows you to enter 8 custom locations for alerts: home, school, work, etc.
+4. Allows you to enter 16 custom locations for alerts: home, schools, work, grandparents, etc.

-5. Covers all seasons and travels across the country.
+5. Covers all seasons and works all across the country with limited international data.

 6. Built by a Meteorologist with your safety in mind.

 Access the menu by touching the 3 dash symbol in the upper left next to the logo or simply swipe the screen to the right.
-Add locations with the 3 dots upper right on Android devices.
-Apple may differ.
-Activate the SAF-T-Net* feature to receive weather alerts and now available on tablets!
+Add locations with the 3 dots upper right (Android) or balloon (iOS).

 • Current weather conditions transitioning to a 24 hour forecast